CelestineOverflow/osl/lab-1/report.md

 ![sum](sum_of_counter_by_case.png)

-### Conclusion from Approach 1
-As seen from the results, the processes with the same niceness value are executed yield about the same counter val, contrary to the case where -20 and 20 are used where there is a clear distinction between the two processes with the negative niceness value yielding a higher counter value than the positive niceness value.
-A interesting side note is that the niceness did not change the total throughput of each case in a significant way, as the total work done by each case is about the same.

-Labs Task 2

 * Change the „nice value“ of one process by using the renice command.
 What’s the effect to the output?
 Explain!